giellalt/giellalt.github.io/dicts/nds/AddingNDSPluginToOtherSites.md

 ## Contact

-If you encounter problems, please contact us at giellatekno@uit.no!
+If you encounter problems, please contact us at <mailto:giellatekno@uit.no>!